Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Supplementary Methods

 For our MNIST dataset, we started with a branched diffusion model trained on 0s, 4s, and 9s.
 To extend a new branch to reverse diffuse 7s, we simply created a new model with one extra output task and copied over the corresponding weights.
 For the new branch, we initialized the weights to the same as those on the corresponding 9 branch (with $s_{i} = 0$).
-We trained this new branch for 10 epochs on only 7s, only for the time interval of that new branch.
+We trained this new branch on only 7s, only for the time interval of that new branch.
 On the corresponding label-guided (linear) model, we fine-tuned on only 7s or on 0s, 4s, 7s, and 9s.
-In each experiment, we started with the linear model trained on 0s, 4s, and 9s, and trained for 10 epochs.
-Note that training on all four digits had many more batches for each epoch due to the larger dataset size.
+In each experiment, we started with the linear model trained on 0s, 4s, and 9s.

 For our single-cell RNA-seq dataset, we repeated the same procedure, but started with a branched diffusion model trained on CD16+ NK cells and classical monocytes, and introduced memory B cells as a new task.
-We trained the new branch for 100 epochs, on only memory B cells, only for the time interval of the new branch.
+We trained the new branch on only memory B cells, only for the time interval of the new branch.
 On the corresponding label-guided (linear) model, we fine-tuned on only memory B cells or on all three cell types.
-To fine-tune on only memory B cells, we started with the linear model trained on CD16+ NK cells and classical monocytes only, and trained for 10 epochs.
-To fine-tune on all three cell types, we again started with the linear model trained only on the original two cell types, and fine-tuned for 30 epochs.
-Note that training on all three cell types had many more batches for each epoch due to the larger dataset size.
+To fine-tune on only memory B cells, we started with the linear model trained on CD16+ NK cells and classical monocytes only.
+To fine-tune on all three cell types, we again started with the linear model trained only on the original two cell types.

+As above, we always fine-tuned until the loss converged.
+We note that this took much longer for the linear models compared to the branched model.

-\subsection{Hybrid intermediates and transmutation}
+\textbf{Hybrid intermediates and transmutation}

 For certain pairs of MNIST digits or letters, we found the earliest branch point for which they belong to the same branch, and generated hybrids by reverse diffusing to that branch point.
 To generate the average MNIST hybrids, we sampled 500 objects from the prior and reverse diffused to the branch point, and averaged the result.

 Transmuted objects were computed by forward diffusing from one class to this branch point, and then reverse diffusing down the path to the other class from that intermediate.

+To compute the preservation of functional groups in the transmutation of ZINC250k, we used the following list of functional groups:

-\subsection{Multi-class sampling efficiency}
+\textbf{Multi-class sampling efficiency}

 We computed the amount of time taken to generate 64 examples of each class from our branched diffusion models, with and without taking advantage of the branch points.
 We took the average time over 10 trials each.